lundsnation/laundry_booking/projSpec.md

 Since each object in the database is associated with a user, it is easy to determine which time the user already has booked.

+We consider the case where two users are trying to access a resource concurrently, and arrived at the conclusion that we may allow certain race-conditions for data fetching/posting, given the low-intensity usage of the site.
+Therefore, validation of data is a big concern.
+Initial test indicated that we have a critical region of about 250 ms, which is acceptable.

 #### Mongodb Atlas.
 Due to great integration and included web UI, mongodb Atlas will handle database storage and CRUD-operations.
 Mongodb Atlas is essentially free (512 MB, 500 Collections and 100 CRUD-operations/second for free-tier), enabling us to setup a functioning database very quickly.

 #### Mongoose Schemas
 In order to represent data, we define a mongoose shcema-representation for our data, making operations on database-objects easier to write code for.
+This also simplifies creation of the REST API, since we can manipulate the database in single actions.

 ### Backend
 Utilizing next.js built in API-router, we define static calls for GET & POST requests.
 While we also implement dynamic api-calls for GET , PUT and DELETE.
 This allows us to operate on objects directly by object-ID.
+In the backend we hard-code verification by returning appropriate HTTP status codes.

 #### NextJs
 Next comes packed with great full-stack capabilities which we will use extensively during th project.
 Routing, server-side rendering and state management is being used to build the web-service.

 #### Auth0
 Auth0 will offload much work on authentication.
-Using their free tier, we get access to a user-database way bigger than we actually need, with global login, managment tools etc. It is also notoriously easy to implement with next.js
+Using their free tier, we get access to a user-database way bigger than we actually need, with global login, managment tools etc. It is also notoriously easy to implement with next.js.
+This will guarantee security, aswell as protect sensitive user details.

 ### Frontend
-React
+React/MUI-components, logic is done by state-hooks.